-- Aguia Resources is focused on being the sole source of domestic phosphate supply to the fertilizer market in southern Brazil
+- Aguia Resources is focused on developing the sole source of domestic phosphate supply for the fertilizer market in southern Brazil

 - Team in place to take Três Estradas through to production

-Aguia’s Três Estradas project is located in the state of Rio Grande do Sul.
-Southern Brazil in a major farming region which currently imports 100% of its phosrock requirements.
+Aguia’s Três Estradas project is located in the state of Rio Grande do Sul, Southern Brazil in a major farming region which imports 100% of its phosrock requirements.
 There are currently no phosphate mines in the region and none scheduled to be built in the foreseeable future other than Aguia’s planned development of Três Estradas.
-Aguia’s landholding in Rio Grande do Sul currently totals about 78,150 hectares.
-Três Estradas is the most advanced of Aguia’s holdings in the region which also includes the carbonatite-hosted Joca Tavares with adjacent targets being explored.
+Três Estradas is the most advanced of Aguia’s holdings in the region Aguia has also signed option agreements on a number of neighbouring properties which are currently being explored.

 Três Estradas is located in a predominantly farming region with proximity to local infrastructure including roads, a rail line through the property and power.
 Major fertilizer blenders are located just 200km away at Porto Alegre.